Nahla-shaban-salem/write-a-data-science-blog-post/README.md

 # write-a-data-science-blog-post

+# Project Motivation
 This project (Write a Data Science Blog Post) is part of Udacity Data Scientists Nanodegree Program.

 I used "listings.csv" data set from Seattle Airbnb Open Data , here's the link for it in kaggle :https://www.kaggle.com/airbnb/seattle.

-# This project focuses on answering following questions:
+This project focuses on answering following questions:

 1- what's the relationship between scores cleanliness and scores rating?